roitraining/kbernetes-onboard/setup/README.md

 # Congratulations - your project is set up.
 # This gives you the base application BEFORE any docker or kubernetes config

+9. Use the app engine application to add some happenings, with pictures, to give an attractive start-point for the app

 # OPTIONAL: Setting up your local environment